-In connection with Red Man's 2005 acquisition of 51% of the shares of Midfield, a Shareholders' Agreement between Red Man Pipe & Supply Canada, Ltd., the 51% majority shareholder of Midfield Supply ULC, and Midfield Holdings (Alberta) Ltd., the 49% minority interest shareholder of Midfield Supply ULC was created.
+In connection with Red Man's 2005 acquisition of 51% of the outstanding shares of Midfield, Red Man Pipe & Supply Canada, Ltd., the 51% majority shareholder of Midfield Supply ULC, and Midfield Holdings (Alberta) Ltd., the 49% minority shareholder of Midfield Supply ULC, entered into a shareholders agreement.
 This agreement, among other things, stipulates how profits of Midfield Supply ULC are shared.
-Midfield Holdings (Alberta) Ltd.'s portion of the profits are accrued and subsequently paid to shareholders of Midfield Holdings (Alberta) Ltd., who are also employees of Midfield Supply ULC, via a formal Employee Profit Sharing Plan (EPSP).
-In connection with the EPSP, \$5.2 million and \$8.9 million was accrued as of September 25, 2008 and December 31, 2007, respectively.
+Midfield Holdings (Alberta) Ltd.'s portion of the profits are accrued and subsequently paid to shareholders of Midfield Holdings (Alberta) Ltd., who are also employees of Midfield Supply ULC, via a formal Employee Profit Sharing Plan ("EPSP").
+In connection with the EPSP, \$3.2 million and \$8.9 million was accrued as of June 26, 2008 and December 31, 2007, respectively.
 Expenses associated with this plan are included in selling, general and administrative expenses.
 Red Man Pipe & Supply Canada, Ltd.'s portion of the profits was accrued and subsequently paid through an after-tax dividend, which has been eliminated in consolidation.

 In connection with the EPSP payments, from time to time the minority shareholders make loans to the Company.
 These notes payable are unsecured, bear interest at 8% and have no fixed terms of repayment.
-Amounts payable to minority interest shareholders were \$0 million and \$25.0 million at September 25, 2008 and December 31, 2007, respectively.
+Amounts payable to minority interest shareholders were \$29.1 million and \$25.0 million at June 26, 2008 and December 31, 2007, respectively.
+In connection with our purchase of the minority interest in Midfield Supply ULC in July 2008, the amounts payable to minority interest shareholders were paid in full on July 31, 2008.